 How do I find apprenticeship programs in my area for my craft or trade?

 You can search the apprenticeship programs information guide operated by the California Department of Industrial Relations.
 To use the search, you select the county and occupation to find corresponding registered apprenticeship program sponsors.
-If you can’t find one, it’s possible that you’re searching for a sub-craft.
-If you can’t locate what you need, you can inquire with the DAS office in the county where the project is locate.
+If you can’t find one, you may be searching for a sub-craft.
+If you can’t locate what you need, you can inquire with the DAS office in the county where the project is located.

 Find your local DAS office here.

-You need basic information about your company, including your official name, address, state contractor’s license number and contact information.
-You’ll also need information regarding the contract, including the agency warding it, the name and location of the project, start or expected start date and the date the contract was executed.
+To submit the form you need basic information about your company, including your official name, address, state contractor’s license number, and contact information.
+You’ll also need information regarding the contract, including the agency warding it, the name and location of the project, the start or expected start date, and the date the contract was executed.

-You will also need information about the number of journeymen hours, occupation of apprentice needed, estimated apprenticeship hours and estimated start date.
-It is important to estimate start dates and number of hours as close as possible.
+You will also need information about the number of journeymen hours, occupation of apprentice needed, estimated apprenticeship hours, and estimated start date.
+It is important to estimate start dates and number of hours as closely as possible.
 You cannot put TBD because it can invalidate your form.

 The material presented here is educational in nature and is not intended to be, nor should be relied upon, as legal or financial advice.
 Please consult with an attorney or financial professional for advice.